rcnfinance/rcn-network/README.md

 ## Approve a request

-Requests are by-default non-ready to be lent (unless the creator of the loan is the borrower itself).
+Requests are by-default non-ready to be lent (unless the creator is the borrower itself).
 To change the status of a loan to approved the approveLoan **or** approveLoanIdentifier methods must be called.

 #### Direct approval

-The method **approveLoan** approves the request if the caller is the Borrower, any other address could call this method, but it will not affect the request.
+The **approveLoan** method approves the request if the caller is the Borrower, any other address could call this method, but it will not affect the request.

 ```javascript
 const r_approve = await engine.approveLoan(loan_id);